cpiod/HellpediaCE/README.md

 ## Special thanks

-Thanks to every Jupiter Hell player that maintains the Jupiter Hell Wiki and helped me write this mod.
+Thanks to every Jupiter Hell player that maintains the Jupiter Hell Wiki and helped me write this mod, notably Ranmilia and Psojed.

-Special thanks to Mamijomale for their work on Jupiter Hell modding!
+Special thanks to Mamijomale for his work on Jupiter Hell modding!

 ## Contact